sandysanthosh/Spring-Boot-and-Microservices-CheckList/sb.md

 To summarize, Spring supports Constructor Injection, Setter Injection, and Field Injection as methods for achieving dependency injection, allowing developers to choose the most appropriate method based on their application design and requirements.

-### Creating RESTful APIs with Spring Boot involves defining endpoints that respond to HTTP requests.
+### 3.Creating RESTful APIs with Spring Boot involves defining endpoints that respond to HTTP requests.
 Spring Boot simplifies this process by providing annotations from the `org.springframework.web.bind.annotation` package to handle various HTTP methods and map them to corresponding controller methods.

 Here are the commonly used annotations in Spring Boot for handling HTTP requests: